UoB-COMSM0166/2025-group-10/README.md

 - 15% ~750 words
 - Use case diagrams, user stories.
 Early stages design.
 Ideation process.
 How did you decide as a team what to develop?

+#### Stakeholder List
+- Internal: Owner, Developer, Marketing Team, Project Managers
+- External: Customers, Potential Customers, Public, App Stores, Competitors

+#### Epics
+1. Improve player engagement through challenging mechanics
+2. Enhance happiness for player

+#### User Stories
+- As a busy professional, I want to experience simple yet meaningful achievements so that I can feel happy and fulfilled, even during short breaks.
+- As a player, I want the game to provide a sense of accomplishment and offer multiple difficulty levels, so I can enjoy both relaxation and progressive challenges.
+- As a streamer, I want the game to be both challenging and entertaining, so that my viewers remain engaged and enjoy watching my gameplay.

+#### Ideation process
+In the early stages of our project, our team engaged in in-depth discussions to identify a meaningful direction for our game.
+We observed that in modern life, many people lead busy schedules and face various pressures from work, studies, or personal life.
+With this in mind, we aimed to create a game that is not only simple and easy to engage with, but also provides players with a sense of relaxation and accomplishment.

+From the beginning, our team unanimously agreed that we wanted to design a game that would serve as a soothing and slightly challenging experience—a short yet satisfying escape from the stress of everyday life.
+As such, we established two key design principles for our game: a cute, comforting visual style, and a pastel-colored aesthetic that aligns with a calming emotional tone.

+Initially, we considered developing a lighthearted game inspired by the classic "NS-Shaft" mechanics—simple, casual, and fun.
+However, once we decided that the main character would be a small angel, we re-evaluated the gameplay direction.
+We realized that having the angel jump upward rather than downward made much more thematic sense, reinforcing the idea of ascending to heaven—a concept inherently associated with peace, joy, and healing.

+This shift also inspired us to design the game environment around a sky-themed backdrop.
+Upon successfully completing the game, players are rewarded with a final scene resembling "heaven," creating a full-circle emotional journey that embodies our design intention.

+To ensure broader appeal and replayability, we designed three difficulty levels, allowing players to experience a sense of challenge and achievement, in addition to the calming aspects.
+We also incorporated different in-game elements (e.g., small objects and obstacles) based on each difficulty level to enhance immersion and user engagement.

+#### Brief
+During this requirements workshop, our team deeply explored Epics, User Stories, and Acceptance Criteria and applied these concepts to the requirements planning for our game, "Up Up Angel".

+First, we learned that Epics are high-level requirements that group related user stories.
+For example, "making the game challenging" is one of our Epics, which includes mechanics like character movement, jumping, and dodging.
+This structure helps us organize requirements and keep the development direction clear.

+Next, User Stories allow us to think from the player's perspective when defining game features.
+For instance, "As a player, I want a leaderboard system so that I can compete with my friends."
+This approach helps us focus on the user experience and ensures the game meets the needs of different types of players, such as streamers, working professionals, and students.

+Finally, Acceptance Criteria define when a requirement is considered "done."
+For example, "Given that a player finishes a game session, when the score is calculated, then the leaderboard should update and display the player's rank."
+This clear criterion makes it easier for the development team to test and validate features.

+Through this workshop, we not only gained a solid understanding of requirements analysis but also learned how to apply these concepts in the development process, ensuring that our game design is well-structured and aligned with player expectations.

 ## 4. Design
 Based on our initial user stories and the use case diagram, we collaboratively designed the system architecture of our game by creating a detailed class diagram and sequence diagram.
 This process was essential to ensuring a solid understanding of the structure and flow of the game before moving into implementation.
 By working as a team and discussing every design decision, we were able to align our expectations and divide responsibilities more effectively.